-Here we look at the top UK Fintech Companies in 2020 – the innovative product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.
+Here we look at the top UK Fintech Companies in 2021 – the innovative and disruptive product and service providers who are making finance faster, more secure and more convenient for businesses and consumers alike.

 Based in Durham, Atom Bank is first bank in the UK to run entirely run via a mobile app.
 In 2015, it became the first mobile-only bank to be licensed by the Bank of England.
 Atom now has over 100 current employees and was valued at £150 million before it launched.